 The law doesn’t by itself raise tariffs or trade barriers, or require any action other than initiating negotiations.
 U.S. and Chinese officials talk on a regular basis, including at the annual Strategic and Economic Dialogue meetings that alternate each year between the two countries.

 The former Massachusetts governor’s stance has drawn criticism from the U.S. Chamber of Commerce, the nation’s largest business lobbying group.
 The U.S.-China Business Council, whose members, including General Electric Co.
-(GE) and Boeing Co.
-(BA) do business in China, has also been critical of the campaign rhetoric.
+(GE:US) and Boeing Co.
+(BA:US) do business in China, has also been critical of the campaign rhetoric.

 Negotiations with China have “led to China’s exchange rate strengthening by more than 30 percent since 2005,” John Frisbie, president of the Washington-based business council, said in a statement.

 “In the worst case, a Romney decision to go to the brink with Beijing on the value of its currency would result in a mutually damaging trade war that slowed economic growth and increased unemployment in both countries and caused higher inflation and interest rates in the United States,” Richard C. Bush III, director of the Brookings Institution’s Center for Northeast Asian Policy Studies, wrote in an Oct.
 22 opinion article.

 When asked by debate moderator Bob Schieffer whether such an action would spark a trade war, Romney said China sells too much to the U.S. to escalate tensions.